buddypress/bp-rewrites/readme.txt

 Tested up to: 5.9
 Stable tag: 1.0.0

-The BP Rewrites plugin is a BuddyPress add-on using the WP Rewrite API to parse BuddyPress generated URLs.
+The BP Rewrites plugin is a BuddyPress add-on giving you the full control of any BuddyPress generated URLs.

 == Description ==